VNMod/Data-Structures-and-Algorithms/Double Linked List/README.md

 - a default constructor that creates an empty node and null pointers
 - construction of a node initialized with an item as its data field
 - construction of a node initialized with an item as its data field, as well as next and previous pointers • method to set the item field of a node
-- method to set the next pointer of a node
+- a method to set the next pointer of a node
-- method to set the previous pointer of a node
+- a method to set the previous pointer of a node
-- method to get the item field of a node
+- a method to get the item field of a node
-- method to get the next pointer of a node
+- a method to get the next pointer of a node
-- method to get the previous pointer of a node
+- a method to get the previous pointer of a node

 ### dLinkedList: